 The appeal will be reviewed initially by the financial aid director or designee.
 A student whose appeal is approved will regain financial aid eligibility for the semester for which they are appealing.
 A student may only be paid for the period in which he or she regains satisfactory progress and not for any prior payment period in which the student did not meet the standards.
-A student whose appeal is denied may submit a 2nd level appeal to be reviewed by the Financial Aid Advisory Committee.
+A student whose appeal is denied must attend a Financial Aid Satisfactory Academic Progress Appeal Workshop and then request in writing a second appeal to be reviewed by the Financial Aid Advisory Committee.
 All decisions rendered by the Financial Aid Advisory Committee are final and binding.